Document Accessibility Compliance using AI

 The future of ai in document accessibility?
 It's lookin' pretty bright, not gonna lie.
 We're talkin' about some serious advancements, folks.

 - Expect ai models that really get complex document layouts and interactive stuff, it's not just about alt text, y'know?
+Imagine ai that can understand multi-column layouts, intricate tables, and even interactive elements within documents, generating structured content that assistive technologies can navigate seamlessly.

 - And we'll see real-time feedback systems that guide content creators AS they design.
 So accessibility is built-in, not bolted on.
+This could manifest as instant alerts and suggestions within document creation software, helping users correct accessibility issues as they type or design.

 ai's gonna streamline things, cut costs, and make digital stuff more inclusive.
 That's a win-win-win, right?